bumoproject/bumo-docs-en/docs/introductionEN.rst

 **Trusted Value Transfer System:**Digital trust is the linkage of virtual world and the real one.
 Ubiquitous trust system will be established.
 Online value flows will become ubiquitous as well.

-**Public-Sharing DApp Ecosytem:**Digital Identity, Tokenization Protocol, Value Transfer, Decentralized Transactions, In-DApp exchange, etc.
+**Public-Sharing DApp Ecosystem:**Digital Identity, Tokenization Protocol, Value Transfer, Decentralized Transactions, In-DApp exchange, etc.
 Distributed applications will also be ubiquitous.